Aliya Bhatia serves as the Executive Director of Vot-ER, a 501(c)(3) nonpartisan organization working to integrate civic engagement into healthcare.

 Prior to Vot-ER, Aliya worked primarily in the crade-to-career education space and in private sector consulting.
-Aliya completed her masters at Harvard Kennedy School and her undergraduate at Georgetown's School of Foreign Service.
 She taught in New Orleans through Teach For America, served for-profit and social impact clients at the Boston Consulting Group, and helped to launch Purpose Built Schools.
 She prioritizes diversity and inclusion in all her endeavors.